mason-paul/Guernsey-project-1/README.md

 ##### The Activities page.

-This page is to inform users of what the Island has to offer in terms of activities.
-These activities
+This page is to inform users of what the Island has to offer in terms of activities to do on the Island.
+These activities would inform the user what there is to offer followed by a breif description.
+On this page it should be very simplisic but just enough information that allows the user to want to sign up and know more.

+##### The gallery page.

+##### The sign-up page.

 ### Code used and learnt